Birthday 26 Extravaganza – New Orleans

 When we walked through the Wynwood Walls entrance, we were all shocked/pleased to find out that it was free entry.
 This was such a nice surprise for being in a city that is known for being expensive, however, we couldn’t even find a donation box which was disappointing because we all had a few singles to spare.
 If you’ve been to the Wynwood Walls and saw a donation box, please let ya girl know because if I visit again, I definitely want to show my love and appreciation for the amazing and talented artwork.

 Seriously, the murals/artwork that we saw throughout were absolutely stunning and couldn’t even dream of ever being that talented!
 There are 3 main sections (big outdoor squares) that you walk through but to my surprise, this place is much smaller than I’d imagined.
 Still amazing but smaller than I had anticipated.

-(First wall you see when entering Wynwood & every time I look at this photo of myself the only thing I can think of is how pregnant I look; I can’t even call it a food baby)
+The first wall you see when entering Wynwood & every time I look at this photo of myself the only thing I can think of is how pregnant I look; I can’t even call it a food baby